TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-ineedtochangethepaymentmethod.md

 1. [Find out who's the Account admin](https://docs.microsoft.com/azure/billing-subscription-transfer#whoisaa).

-2. Sign in to the [Azure Account Center](https://account.windowsazure.com/Subscriptions) as the Account Administrator.
+2. Sign in to the [Account Center](https://account.windowsazure.com/Subscriptions) as the Account Administrator.

 3. Under **Click a subscription to view details and usage**, select the subscription for which you want to change payment method.